UMAprotocol/UMIPs/UMIPs/umip-157.md

 ### Incentive Curve

 The incentive curve is a mathematical function that will be deterministically defined by a set of [token-specific configuration variables stored in the ConfigStore](#token-constants).
-The mathematical function relating the token constants is described [here](#TODO).
+The balancing fee curve is a piecewise linear curve defined solely by `omega` and in this section we use `f(x)` and `omega` interchangeably.

 There will be a different curve for each chain and token combination.
 Therefore the curve is a function `f_i_t(x)` where the input `x` is denominated as a "running balance", which represents the amount of balance held on a SpokePool on chain `i` at some point in time. `f_i_t(x)` is unique for chain ID `i` and token `t`. `f_i_t(x)` should return a percentage, representing a "marginal incentive fee" for the input `x` running balance.

-These curves can be piecewise functions and should be integratable.
 These curves will be used to figure out how to charge fees for an inflow or outflow event `e` which adds or subtracts, respectively, to a SpokePool's running balance.
 Typically, the balancing fee will be equal to the negative of the integral between `e.amount + x` for inflows (or `x - e.amount` for outflows) and `x`.
 This is intuitively the integral between the opening marginal incentive fee and the closing incentive fee after the transferred amount is added to or subtracted from SpokePool's running balance:

 $\text{Balancing Fee} = \int_{\text{Running Balance}_i}^{\text{Running Balance}_i + \text{e.amount}} f_{it}(x) dx$